IA's

 Grocery Inflation Index

-We have created a basket of the most consumed grocery products in the US, from various categories including fruits and vegetable produce, cereals and bakery products, dairy products, meat, seafood and poultry, frozen foods, deli, beverages, etc. These items were selected based on availability, accessibility, and popularity among consumers.
+We’ve built a basket of the most consumed grocery products in the U.S., collecting from such categories as fruits and vegetables, cereals and baked goods, dairy, meat, seafood and poultry, frozen foods, deli, and beverages.
+We select these items based on consumer availability, accessibility, and popularity.

-The different categories in the basket are weighted based on their consumption by the “average” US consumer.
-For example, if consumers spend approximately 20% of their grocery budget buying dairy products, 20% of the basket used to create the index contains dairy products.
-The pricing of these products is compared on a weekly basis to get detailed insights into price inflation along with its effects.
-We have further classified these products into macro-nutrient food groups (protein contributors, carbohydrate contributors, fat contributors), staple food and discretionary food, healthy food and unhealthy food, and plant-based and non-plant-based to help uncover any underlying price trends across each of these groups.
+The different categories are weighted based on their “average” U.S. consumption.
+For example, if consumers spend 20 percent of their grocery budget on dairy, then 20 percent of the basket contains dairy products.
+We have further classified these products into macro-nutrient food groups (protein, carbohydrate, and fat contributors), staple food and discretionary food, healthy food and unhealthy food, and plant-based and nonplant-based to help uncover any underlying price trends across each of these groups.

 Contact Us